parijatmishra/parijatmishra.github.io/_drafts/on-metrics.md

-The intended audience for this article is the business or technology leader who is considering using quantitative metrics to measure and improve the performance of their organization, teams and individuals, or, putting it another way, bring about positive change in business outcomes using systems of human work.

-This article does not address using technical metrics in technical systems (e.g., using metrics like request throughput and latency, or CPU and RAM utilisation).
-If you are looking for advice on what to monitor in technology systems and what to do about your measurements, this is not the right article.
+The intended audience for this article is the business or technology leader who is considering using quantitative metrics to measure and improve the performance of their organization, groups, teams or individuals.
+This article is not about using technical metrics to improve technology systems (e.g., using metrics like request throughput and latency, or CPU and RAM utilisation to monitor system or application performance).

-## Caveats--Things You Should Know About Me

-Caveat #1: I consider myself to be an IT "leader in development".
-By leader, I mean someone who rallies people, with or without formal authority, because they believe in something and have something to say.
-By leader, I do not mean that I know everything, or I know it better than you.
-I write to share, in the hope that it will be useful.
-I do not mean to tell you what to do.
-If I seem to be doing that, it is a stylistic effect and not the intent; stop anytime and ask:
-"is this true?"

-Caveat #2: I am going to share anecdotes from my experience.
-I do not, even inadvertently, want to disclose information that is confidential.
-I will therefore, write my anecdotes by using analogies.
-For this article, imagine: IT is like building houses; I work for a supplier of parts and tools which enables anyone to build their own house--be it a little cabin, multi-storey mansion, or a skyscraper.
-The stoe is self-service and anyone can stroll into our store and buy what they want.
-The store is incredibly varied: there's a huge (and growing) choice for everything one may want in a house.
-Not every buyer knows what to buy.
-My role is to advise buyers, and would-be buyers, on what they should buy and assemble together, to build what they want.
-Some buyers want the choices made for them, preferring to hire contractors who will design and then buy.
-Others want to buy directly and build on their own.
-A few want contractors to build, but want to do the buying themselves.
+By "metrics", I do not mean raw data; I refer to things that are quantitative--either cardinal or ordinal--that are used to measure the performance of something.
+One man's metric is another man's data--it depends on the context.
+What is important is how the quantitative data is intended to be used.

+To put it in conrete terms: imagine you have a number of engineering teams (some infra and ops oriented, some application development oriented).
+They all work off a work tracking system, like Jira.
+The Jira tickets themselves and associated metadata about them are just data.
+If you now take some data like "tickets cloed per week" or "average duration tickets are open" and use them to *measure* something, I call that a "metric".

 ## Context

 In a [previous blog article], I wrote how great CTOs use metrics judiciously to measure the health of a technology function and to drive change.
-On re-reading, I believe while I did not say anything incorrect *per se*, I did write it badly.
-I *understated* the potential problems with using metrics, and made it look like that it is easy to get them right.
+On re-reading, I believe while I did not say anything incorrect *per se*, I understated the potential problems with using metrics, and made it look like that it is easy to get them right.

 An analogy for what I wrote would be "*If* you enter this forest, you *might be* bitten by a *mosquito*".
 I should have written something more along the lines of